 Skip to contents

 Performs a left, inner, full, or right join and records the operation in the session log.
-The .__lid__ column from x is preserved.
-A secondary column .__lid_y__ records which rows of y contributed to each output row, enabling full bilateral tracing.
+The lineage_id column from x is preserved.
+A secondary column records which rows of y contributed to each output row, enabling full bilateral tracing.

 Usage